wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>15.
 Illustrated Grimoire of Vivimancy</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *A frog's skin is stretched across the cover.
 Crudely bound.*
 - You become [skilled](/2020/11/09/base-rules/#stats--skills) (+5) in "Biology".
-- For each time you studied this book, if you have a pet, you can give it the feature of another mundane animal.
+- For each time you studied this book, if you have a pet, you can give it a feature from another mundane animal.
 - Roll 1D4, you gain the following spell: 1.
 [Ravening](/2020/11/13/ravening/), 2.
 [Totem](/2020/11/13/totem/), 3.
 [Transcendence](/2020/11/13/transcendence/), 4.
 [Vitalize](/2020/11/13/vitalize/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Vivimancy.*
 </details>